 Essential Items To Pack For A Working Holiday in Australia

-by | Nov 23, 2020 | For Working Holiday Makers, Get Packed | 2 comments
+by | Last updated Jan 10, 2024 | For Working Holiday Makers, Get Packed | 2 comments

 Packing is an arduous task at the best of times.
 Trying to squeeze in everything you think you will need for your working holiday in Australia can be horrendous.
 But it doesn’t have to be.
-Not if you follow my following list of essential items to pack for an Australian working holiday.
+Not if you follow my list of essential items to pack for an Australian working holiday.

-There could be some of you who imagine that all you will need to pack is swim wear, a towel for the beach, a pair of shorts and walking shoes for the outback.
-For those following the sun this might be all you need.
-Weather can change though and be wet and cold and during winter the southern states see snow in the high country where many working holiday makers get a job.
 So what do you actually need to pack for your working holiday in Australia?
 Please note the following suggestions are just that, suggestions.
-A lot of things can be bought on the road when you need them.
+A lot of things can be bought on the road in Australia when you need them.
 I have divided this packing list for your Australian working holiday into Clothes, Documents, Toiletries, Useful Items, Electronic Items and What to leave behind.
 So let’s get packed for your Australian working holiday abroad.

 Clothes to pack for a working holiday in Australia